 This can get tricky when your child needs to be identified for schoolwork or classroom discussions, but personal details need to be guarded closely.

-Chances are, your child probably already has a student identification number.
+Your child may already have a student identification number.
 Those kinds of identifiers are a great way to protect personal details from leaking on the internet.

 None of the following information should be used to identify your child in class, on a list of posted grades, or in an online discussion.